-You can also buy Passion Fruit Juice in supermarkets most everywhere in the country.
-Great Juice to have along on a Gorilla Trek in Uganda.
+You can also buy Passion Fruit Juice in supermarkets almost everywhere in the country.
+A great juice to have along on a Gorilla Trek in Uganda.

 There could be many more uses for Passion Fruit from a Passion Fruit Wine to Passion Fruit Soda, and Passion Fruit flavored Waragi in between.